-- CTTH_SZSEG: the size of the segment is configurable (see its definition in 4.2.2.6).
+- CTTH\SZSEG: the size of the segment is configurable (see its definition in 4.2.2.6).
 Its default value is 4.
-Information on how to change the size of the segment can be found in section 4.2.2.6 and in the software user manual ([RD.3.]). - IS_ALREADY_RECALIBRATED: the flag, defining whether satellite data input by user are already recalibrated with post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients, is configurable (see its definition in section 4.2.2.6).
-Its default value is FALSE.
-Information on how to change this value can be found in section 4.2.2.6 and in the software user manual ([RD.3.]). - RTTOV_USE_COMPUTED_BIAS: the flag defining if biases are to be monitored on line, is configurable (see its definition in section 4.2.2.6).
+Information on how to change the size of the segment can be found in section 4.2.2.6 and in the software user manual ([RD.3.]). - IS\ALREADY\RECALIBRATED: the flag, defining whether satellite data input by user are already recalibrated with post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients, is configurable (see its definition in section 4.2.2.6).
 Its default value is FALSE.
 Information on how to change this value can be found in section 4.2.2.6 and in the software user manual ([RD.3.]).